citp/privacy-policy-historical/o/on/onl/onlinefootballmanager.co.uk.md

-> *The following text is extracted and transformed from the onlinefootballmanager.co.uk privacy policy that was archived on 2013-06-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130607192309id_/http%3A//www.onlinefootballmanager.co.uk/Privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the onlinefootballmanager.co.uk privacy policy that was archived on 2013-09-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130916045751id_/http%3A//www.onlinefootballmanager.co.uk/Privacy) for the most accurate reproduction.*

-# Privacy policy - Online Football Manager
+# Privacy policy - Online Soccer Manager

 **Gamebasics** has created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses the information gathering and dissemination practices for this Web site: [Online Football Manager](https://web.archive.org/).
+The following discloses the information gathering and dissemination practices for this Web site: [Online Soccer Manager](https://web.archive.org/).

 We can be reached via e-mail at [info@gamebasics.nl](mailto:info@gamebasics.nl) if you have any questions regarding our policies outlined below.
 Please be aware that we cannot 100% guarantee these policies, although we do our very best to abide by the policies which we have outlined.